 As a professional programmer, I'm reading and writing code on a daily basis.
-I'm working on new projects, doing code reviews, working with legacy code, learning documentation etc. Based on my own experience and that of colleagues, being a programmer often involves a lot more reading than actually writing code.
+I'm working on new projects, doing code reviews, working with legacy code, reading through documentation etc. Based on my own experience and that of colleagues, being a programmer often involves a lot more reading than actually writing code.

 In cognitive psychology, cognitive load refers to the total amount of mental effort being used in the working memory - wikipedia

-Today I want to share some techniques that can help you reduce this cognitive load while coding.
+Today I want to share some techniques that can help you reduce cognitive load while coding.
 In contrast to some recent advocates of "visual debt", I won't talk about stripping away pieces of your codebase.
 We'll look purely into the visual aspect: what makes code hard to read and reason about, and how to make it easier.

-Fonts and spacing
+# Fonts and spacing

 Fonts have an influence on our mood.
 The people at Crew wrote an interesting piece about how fonts make us feel.
-Your font choice has a big impact on how much load is put on your brain to process the text on your screen.
-Not only the font, but also the font size, line height and letter spacing plays a role.
+The font you choose has a big impact on how much load is put on your brain to process the text on your screen.
+It's not just the font by the way, but also its size, line height and letter spacing plays a role.

-A comparison between a not-so-good and better font configuration, in my experience.
+Here's a comparison between a not-so-good and better font configuration, in my experience.

 Ever worked with a controller providing some CRUD actions?
 A class with a few methods?
 Folding your method bodies by default gives you a much clearer overview of the class when opening a file.
 It makes it easier to decide where you want to go to, instead of scrolling and searching.
 Take a look at the following example.

-It's also more convenient than the file structure navigator many IDEs and editors provide.
+It's also more convenient compared to the file structure navigator many IDEs and editors provide.
 This approach allows you to see the visual structure, color and indentation of the class.

 - Clear naming of methods, variables, constants, etc.

-Self documented code is better than DocBlocks.
-Modern PHP provides the right building blocks to write such code.
-My rule of thumb when adding DocBlocks is asking the following question: "Does this DocBlock actually add more information than already available through the code?".
-If the answer is no, the DocBlock shouldn't be there.
+Self documented code is better than relying on comments.
+My rule of thumb when adding a comment is asking the following question: "Does this comment actually add more information than already available through the code?".
+If the answer is no, the comment shouldn't be there.

 testStitcher()changed to multiple methods, one of which called

-The four points I listed today have almost nothing to do with how you write real code (programming logic, which patterns used, etc.).
+The points I listed today have almost nothing to do with how you write real code (programming logic, patterns used, etc.).
 But they have an impact on the cognitive load put on your brain day by day.